jesperpedersen/postgres-tools/SQLLoadGenerator/README.md

 test.col.1=a
 ```

-Column 1 is used as the table identifier (no primary key support yet).
+Column 1 is the default table identifier if no primary key is defined.

 ### X.col.Y.type